Compact Disc Digital Audio: Data structure

-The audio data stream in an audio CD is continuous, but has three parts.
-The main portion, which is further divided into playable audio tracks, is the program area.
+The audio data stream in an audio CD is continuous but has three parts.
+The main portion, further divided into playable audio tracks, is the program area.
 This section is preceded by a lead-in track and followed by a lead-out track.
 The lead-in and lead-out tracks encode only silent audio, but all three sections contain subcode data streams.

-The lead-in's subcode contains repeated copies of the disc's Table of Contents (TOC), which provides an index of the start positions of the tracks in the program area and lead-out.
+The lead-in's subcode contains repeated copies of the disc's table of contents (TOC), which provides an index of the start positions of the tracks in the program area and of the lead-out.
 The track positions are referenced by absolute timecode, relative to the start of the program area, in MSF format: minutes, seconds, and fractional seconds called frames.
 Each timecode frame is one seventy-fifth of a second, and corresponds to a block of 98 channel-data frames—ultimately, a block of 588 pairs of left and right audio samples.
 Timecode contained in the subchannel data allows the reading device to locate the region of the disc that corresponds to the timecode in the TOC.
 The TOC on discs is analogous to the partition table on hard drives.
 Nonstandard or corrupted TOC records are abused as a form of CD/DVD copy protection, in e.g. the key2Audio scheme.

 Tracks

 The largest entity on a CD is called a track.
 A CD can contain up to 99 tracks (including a data track for mixed mode discs).
-Each track can in turn have up to 100 indexes, though players which still support this feature have become rarer over time.
-The vast majority of songs are recorded under index 1, with the pre-gap being index 0.
-Sometimes hidden tracks are placed at the end of the last track of the disc, often using index 2 or 3, or using the pre-gap as index 0 (this latter usage will result in the track playing as the time counter counts down to time 0:00 at the start of the track, index 1.)
+Each track can in turn have up to 100 indexes, though players that still support this feature have become rarer over time.
+The vast majority of songs are recorded under index 1, with the pregap being index 0.
+Sometimes hidden tracks are placed at the end of the last track of the disc, often using index 2 or 3, or using the pregap as index 0 (this latter usage will result in the track playing as the time counter counts down to time 0:00 at the start of the track, index 1.)
 This is also the case with some discs offering "101 sound effects", with 100 and 101 being indexed as two and three on track 99.
 The index, if used, is occasionally put on the track listing as a decimal part of the track number, such as 99.2 or 99.3.
-(Information Society's Hack was one of very few CD releases to do this, following a release with an equally obscure CD+G feature.)
 The track and index structure of the CD were carried forward to the DVD format as title and chapter, respectively.

-Tracks, in turn, are divided into timecode frames (or sectors), which are further subdivided into channel-data frames.
+Tracks, in turn, are divided into timecode frames, which are further subdivided into channel-data frames.